PeterTKovacs/zold137/README.md

 + however, due to the dataset management of the current implementation, you won't be able to merge the data of the videos, but this can be done easily when doing training: just add the desired datasets into the config file's (eg. [drone_demo/d_e2e_faster_rcnn_X_101_32x8d_FPN_1x_visdrone.yaml](drone_demo/d_e2e_faster_rcnn_X_101_32x8d_FPN_1x_visdrone.yaml) appropriate row
 + validation set has to be given in the [drone_demo/custom_dict.txt](custom dict), see later the details

+__Very importantly__: you will have to clean data: remove frames with unidentified ('-') class on them (they will cause error) _and_ removing images that are not aerial images.
+For these purposes, helper scripts are included [datasets/giro_data/images/rmdash.py](datasets/giro_data/images/rmdash.py) and [datasets/filter.py](datasets/filter.py) respectively, but _before using them_ parse through the codeor even rewrite it.
+Also, you won't be able to get away with removing ground images without watching the videos!
+(Behold that they are 25fps, urls in [datasets/data_gen.py](datasets/data_gen.py).

 ### Training your model

 This whole procedure is performed by the [drone_demo/custom_train.py](drone_demo/custom_train.py).
 The main idea is to pass arguments in two ways: